topo-gps/ios-manual/en/routes/route_plan_current_location.rst

    *A route was planned from your current location to a point on the map.*

-If you tap the route curve, the :ref`route planner <sec-route-plan>` will be opened.
+If you tap the route curve, the :ref:`route planner <sec-route-plan>` will be opened.
 There you can tap More > Reset to remove the planned route, or 'Save' to save it.

 .. _ss-route-plan-cur-loc-wp: